wicketstuff/core/wicketstuff-restannotations-parent/readme.md

 Method `scanPackage` requires an instance of class WebApplication in order to mount resources.
 If no one is provided it will use the current one (i.e. WebApplication.get()).

 #### DI support
-`PackageScanner.scanPackage` is able to detect if we a container context is available and if so, we ca use DI annotations like @SpringBean.
+`PackageScanner.scanPackage` is able to detect if a container context is available and if so, we ca use DI annotations like @SpringBean.
 For example in the following resource field `injectedValue` will be set with a compatible value taken from Spring context:

 ````java
 @ResourcePath("/mountedpath")